Walking in Portugal

 If you would like to send us a review then please use our contact form.
 They will be published here shortly.

 Simon Whitmarsh is a keen walker, covering over 2000km a year.
 He has walked extensively in Britain, doing (at least part) of all the major trails, has hiked across England twice, and has walked in most countries in Europe.
-More recently his addiction to mountains has increased, with treks in the US (including many parts of the Appalachian trail), Australia, New Zealand, Hong Kong, and Nepal (Everest Base Camp).View Guidebooks by Simon Whitmarsh
+More recently his addiction to mountains has increased, with treks in the US (including many parts of the Appalachian trail), Australia, New Zealand, Hong Kong, and Nepal (Everest Base Camp).View Articles and Books by Simon Whitmarsh

 Andrew Mok is a keen walker, covering over 2000km a year.
 He has walked extensively in Britain, doing (at least part) of all the major trails, has hiked across England twice, and has walked in most countries in Europe.
-More recently his addiction to mountains has increased, with treks in the US (including many parts of the Appalachian trail), Australia, New Zealand, Andrew’s native Hong Kong, and Nepal (Everest Base Camp).View Guidebooks by Andrew Mok
+More recently his addiction to mountains has increased, with treks in the US (including many parts of the Appalachian trail), Australia, New Zealand, Andrew’s native Hong Kong, and Nepal (Everest Base Camp).View Articles and Books by Andrew Mok

 Free regular updates